-GE 1.03 County Cooperation with Municipalities.
+GE 1.03 City Cooperation with Municipalities.
 The county shall cooperate fully with the municipalities of the county with respect to the evaluation and mitigation of geologic hazards and constraints located within the unincorporated areas of the mutually adopted city and county comprehensive plans.

 GE 1.04 Evaluation of County-wide Geologic Hazards and Constraints.
 The county shall require the evaluation of all county-wide geologic hazards and constraints as appropriate to reflect conditions that may change following natural disasters.
-Such evaluations shall be conducted by a qualified Colorado Professional Geologist with knowledge and experience with the geology and geologic hazard conditions of Boulder County.
+Such evaluations shall be conducted by a Colorado Professional Geologist with knowledge and experience with the geology and geologic hazard conditions of Boulder County.
 Such evaluations should incorporate analytical methods representing current, generally accepted, professional principles and practice.
-Additionally, evaluations will be reviewed by the Colorado Geological Survey or an independent qualified professional geologist and/or an independent qualified geotechnical engineer.